200sc/particle-demo/README.md

 # particle-demo
 A demo of the particle engine in oak

-See the attached gif for an example of some instructions
+See http://imgur.com/a/M1CVa#1HBCljq for an example of some instructions